Gibberlings3/Forgotten-Armament/ITEM-SET-BONUSES.md

 This set includes the Boots of Elvenkind and the Cloak of Elvenkind.
 The Elvenkind Set bonuses include:
 - +2 Dexterity (2 pieces)

+## Wormsor Set

+This set includes the Dragon Helm and the Dragon Scale Shield.
+The Wormsor Set bonuses include:
+- Protects against wing buffets and all forms of panic (2 pieces)